BlackRock's Rieder sees 2 U.S. rate hikes in 2016

-NEW YORK The U.S. Federal Reserve will likely raise interest rates twice in 2016 following the first rate hike in nearly a decade on Wednesday, said a top bond manager at BlackRock (BLK.N), the world's biggest asset manager.
+NEW YORK The U.S. Federal Reserve will likely raise interest rates twice in 2016 following the first rate hike in nearly a decade on Wednesday, said a top bond manager at BlackRock, the world's biggest asset manager.

 As expected, the U.S. central bank increased the target range on the federal funds rate to 0.25 percent to 0.50 percent, from zero to 0.25 percent.